hickeyma/granite-io-examples/majority_voting_example.md

 **Result 1**: 248076
 ```

 The output now just contains the 1 answer which is the answer as selected by majority voting on the 20 answers as returned by the model.
 It is also proving to be the correct answer.
+That simplifies my job!

 ## Conclusion

 - You can prompt a Granite 3.2 model asking to return answers on a task that it is not best trained for
 - However, this requires creating quite an unwielding prompt which is error prone and hard to extend
-- It also requires parsing of different outputs to arrivae a best/correct answer
+- It also requires parsing of different outputs to arrive at best/correct answer
-- [Granite IO Processing](https://github.com/ibm-granite/granite-io) provides an abstracted and easy to use library where you can specify the:
+- [Granite IO Processing](https://github.com/ibm-granite/granite-io) provides an abstracted and easy to use the library where you can specify the:
   - Input to the model you want.
 For this example, basic prompt
   - Output from the model.
-For this example, you perform majority voting on multiple answers, return the majority answer
+For this example, you perform majority voting on multiple answers, and return the majority answer
-- **Note:** In this example, the [Granite IO Processing](https://github.com/ibm-granite/granite-io) library was used where input and output porocessors were used in one pipeline.
-In future releases, you will be able to use different input and output processors independently.